Michael Widenius: After Sun

-In 2008, Widenius established venture capital firm OpenOcean with MySQL co-founder Patrik Backman and early advisors Tom Henriksson and Ralf Wahlsten.
+In 2008, Widenius established venture capital firm OpenOcean with his MySQL AB colleague Patrik Backman and early advisors Tom Henriksson and Ralf Wahlsten.

 On 5 February 2009, he announced that he was leaving Sun in order to create his own company.

 On 12 December 2009, Widenius asked MySQL customers to lobby the European Commission (EC), regarding Oracle's acquisition of Sun, citing concerns about potential Oracle control of MySQL; this resulted in an online petition campaign called "Save MySQL".

-After leaving Sun, he formed Monty Program AB and forked MySQL into MariaDB, named after his youngest daughter, Maria.
+After leaving Sun, he formed Monty Program Ab and forked MySQL into MariaDB, named after his youngest daughter, Maria.
 It includes several patches and plugins developed by the company itself or the community.
 One of these plugins is the Aria storage engine, which was renamed from Maria to avoid confusion with MariaDB.
-Monty Program AB merged with SkySQL, who later renamed themselves MariaDB Corporation.
-He is also CTO of the MariaDB Foundation, the non-profit organisation charged with promoting, protecting and advancing the MariaDB codebase, community, and ecosystem.
+Monty Program Ab merged with SkySQL, who later renamed themselves MariaDB Corporation.
+In 2012, he was a founding member of the MariaDB Foundation, a non-profit organisation charged with promoting, protecting and advancing the MariaDB codebase, community, and ecosystem.

 The Open Database Alliance, also known as ODBA, was founded in 2009 by the Monty Program and Percona.
 According to its first announcement, "the Open Database Alliance will comprise a collection of companies working together to provide the software, support and services for MariaDB, an enterprise-grade, community-developed branch of MySQL".

+Awards and recognition

+Michael Widenius has received multiple recognitions and awards for his contributions to software development and the open-source movement, both within Finland and internationally.

+In 2003 he was awarded the Finnish Software Entrepreneur of the Year prize.

+In 2014, Widenius was honored with the Open World Hero award by COSS, the Finnish Centre for Open Systems and Solutions.
+This award is given annually to individuals or organizations that have made exceptional contributions to openness in information systems and ICT in Finland, with Widenius recognized for his enduring work to advance open-source principles and database technology.

+In 2016 Tekniikan Akateemiset TEK listed Widenius as one of the most influential technology experts in Finland.